Tractor Accident Attorney in Omaha

 The National Institute for Occupational Safety and Health (NIOSH) ranks agriculture among the most hazardous industries.
 While not every incident involved negligent behavior or lack of vehicle maintenance, some of these incidents were undoubtedly preventable.

 Farmers and agricultural workers are the backbone of our country, often working long hours and in difficult conditions.
 If you or a loved one has been injured by a tractor or in any other kind of agricultural incident, we may be able to help you recover the compensation you need.
 Call Bottlinger Law L.L.C. today for a free consultation at (402) 505-8234.
-We can review your case, answer your questions, and clearly explain your legal options if you’re been injured in a tractor or farm equipment accident.
+We can review your case, answer your questions, and clearly explain your legal options if you’ve been injured in a tractor or farm equipment accident in Omaha.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.